-If the cycle begins and ends flawlessly, it should be something that happens during month that doesn’t disturb your entire month’s flow.
+If the cycle begins and ends flawlessly, it should be something that happens during the month that doesn’t disturb your entire month’s flow.

 To look at women’s menstruation health issues and fertility through the lens of Ayurveda, we have to revisit the concept of dhatu.
-The dhatu of the body are the tissue of the body that we manufacture.
-We manufacture these in response to food we take in and the demand we put on each individual dhatu layer.
+The dhatu of the body is the tissue of the body that we manufacture.
+We manufacture these in response to the food we take in and the demand we put on each individual dhatu layer.
 The endometrial lining is rasa dhatu.
 When we look at menstrual flow it’s the endometrial lining that’s being sloughed off each month.

-So the quality of menstrual flow reflects how the dosha may have affected this dhatu.
+So, the quality of menstrual flow reflects how the dosha may have affected this dhatu.
 Rasa dhatu brings nourishment to other tissues of the body.
-It brings nourishment to the lining of the uterus, and builds a nest for the fertilized egg.
-If there is no fertilized egg then the rasa dhatu is sloughed off each month and this, should happen with ease.
+It brings nourishment to the lining of the uterus and builds a nest for the fertilized egg.
+If there is no fertilized egg then the rasa dhatu is sloughed off each month and this should happen with ease.